-WAT SANGKHAWAT (วัดสังฆวาล)
+WAT SANGKHAWAT (วัดสังฆวาส)

 Wat Sangkhawat is located in a very remote area southeast of the main island.
-This
+This ruin

-with the area around the Japanese village.
-Khlong Rong Wari also passed beside it
+Japanese village.
+Khlong Rong Wari also passed beside it forming

-forming one portion of the moat.
+one portion of the moat.

 This temple is mostly comprised of a large brick mound.
 However, there have been some